CRHarding/CaseyBook/README.md

 fill out the required information.

 #### Unsolved problems
-1. Give users the ability to friend other users
-2. Give users the ability to fill out a profile that others can see
+1. Give users the ability to fill out a profile that others can see
-3. Give users the ability to write on their own wall
+2. Give users the ability to write on their own wall
-4. Give users the ability to comment on others profiles
+3. Give users the ability to comment on others profiles
-5. Hash / salt passwords so that they are secure
+4. Hash / salt passwords so that they are secure
-6. Set up a comments database that keeps track of who wrote what and where so that only the author of the comment can edit it
+5. Set up a comments database that keeps track of who wrote what and where so that only the author of the comment can edit it
-7. General CSS / HTML beauty upgrades...
+6. General CSS / HTML beauty upgrades...

 #### Links and Resources
 * https://www.facebook.com